raspberrypi/documentation/configuration/hdmi-config.md

 ## HDMI configuration

-For the Pi3 and earlier, in the vast majority of cases, simply plugging your HDMI-equipped monitor into the Raspberry Pi using a standard HDMI cable will automatically lead to the Pi using best resolution the monitor supports.
+For the Pi 3 and earlier models, in the vast majority of cases, simply plugging your HDMI-equipped monitor into the Raspberry Pi using a standard HDMI cable will automatically lead to the Pi using the best resolution the monitor supports.

-For the Pi4, which has two micro HDMI ports, you have to ability to attach two 1080p displays, or one 4k display (to HDMI port 0), or one 4k display (HDMI port 0) and one 1080p display (HDMI port 1).
-You will need a micro to full size HDMI lead, or a micro to HDMI adapter.
-If your display supports 4K resolutions you will need to enable 4K output by setting the `hdmi_enable_4k=1` flag in config.txt or using the Raspberry Pi Configuration tool.
-The Pi4 should automatically detect the best resolution to display.
+When using the Pi 4, which has two micro HDMI ports, you can attach two 1080p displays, or one 4K display (to HDMI port 0), or one 4K display (HDMI port 0) and one 1080p display (HDMI port 1).
+You will need a micro-HDMI-to-full-size-HDMI lead or adapter.
+If your display supports 4K resolutions, you will need to enable 4K output by setting the `hdmi_enable_4k=1` flag in config.txt or by using the Raspberry Pi Configuration tool.
+The Pi 4 should automatically detect the best resolution to display.

-If you are running the 3D graphics driver (also known as the FKMS driver) then there is a graphical application to set up standard displays, including multi-display setups.
-This can be found on the Preferences menu and instructions on how to use it can be found [here](arandr.md).
+If you are running the 3D graphics driver (also known as the FKMS driver), then in the Preferences menu you will find a graphical application for setting up standard displays, including multi-display setups.
+See [instructions for using the tool here](arandr.md).

 If you are using legacy graphics drivers, or find yourself in circumstances where the Raspberry Pi may not be able to determine the best mode, or you may specifically wish to set a non-default resolution, the rest of this page may be useful.